knrt10/kubernetes-basicLearning/readme.md

 The `docker ps` command only shows the most basic information about the containers.

-Also to get additional infomation about a container run this command
+Also to get additional information about a container run this command

 `docker inspect kubia-container`

-You can see all container by
+You can see all the container by

 `docker ps -a`

-#### Running a shell inside an existing container
+### Running a shell inside an existing container

 The Node.js image on which you’ve based your image contains the bash shell, so you can run the shell inside the container like this: